-BACK IN STOCK ON AMAZON – THE HIDDEN PLACES OF WORLD WAR II, PLUS UP TO THE MINUTE NEWS ABOUT THE MUCH DELAYED BUT UNDERWAY MASTERS OF THE AIR DIRECTED BY STEVEN SPIELBERG WITH TOM HANKS AS CONSULTANT
+IN STOCK ON AMAZON – THE HIDDEN PLACES OF WORLD WAR II, PLUS TIMELY NEWS ABOUT MASTERS OF THE AIR DIRECTED BY STEVEN SPIELBERG WITH TOM HANKS AS CONSULTANT.

 A London Blitz survivor: ” The best book I have ever read about the Second World War.”
 An Amazon book reviewer: “I wanted to put it down but couldn’t.”